Sorry madam, single woman are not allowed !

 The Charminar (Mosque of the Four Minarets)….

 I was traveling alone to Hyderabad… June 2009.
 I remember clearly; it was a Saturday, a public holiday when I had decided to see Charminar (Four towers) and it’s surroundings.
-After satisfying myself with Mecca mosque, I moved forward towards famous and charming Charminar.
+After satisfying myself with the time spent at Mecca mosque, I moved forward towards famous and charming Charminar.

 There was utter chaos and rush everywhere; the roads were full of small vendors luring tourists to buy postcards and other stuff.